sowd/PicoGW/README.md

 #### GET /v1/echonet/[DeviceID]/[PropertyID]

 GET access to the ECHONET Lite property.
 This API will send GET request to a ECHONET Lite device and wait until the result is obtained.
-The API will return error if preset timeout time has past (30s by default.)
+The API will return error if preset timeout time has past (30 seconds)
 If a vaild value is obtained, the value is stored in the device's cache.

 #### PUT /v1/echonet/[DeviceID]/[PropertyID]
-This will set a new value to the property.
+This will set a new value (EDT) to the property.
 Thew new value is specified in the body text as a JSON object:

 >{"value":NEWVAL}

 This request header must contain "Content-type: application/json".
 There are serveral ways to specify NEWVAL:
-1. NEWVAL is usually an array of bytes such as **[48]**.
+1. an array of bytes such as **[48]**.
 2. If you want to set it as a hex array, each hex number should be specifies as a string such as **["0x30"]**.
 3. If the length of the array is exactly one, you can directly write the element itself such as **48** or **"0x30"**.
 4. Exceptionally, some properties supports more meaningful string such as **"on"** or **"off"**.